 Presented at: Düsseldorf Institute for Competition Economics, Graduate Students in Economics of Education Zoom Seminars (GEEZ), The 34th Annual Conference of the European Society for Population Economics in Barcelona (ESPE), ifo Conference on Genes, Social Mobility, and Inequalities across the Life-Course, Young Economist Symposium 2021 (YES), Zeuthen Workshop on Inequality and Public Policy, European Association of Labour Economists Virtual Conference Padua 2021 (EALE), 6th IZA Workshop: The Economics of Education, UC Berkeley BEHL Lunch, UC Berkeley Psychology & Economics Seminar, Advances with Field Experiments (AFE) 2022, SITE Experimental Economics 2022, Field Experiments in Economics and Business (Heilbronn)

 Presented at: UC Berkeley Development Lunch, Pacific Conference for Development Economics 2021 (PacDev), Psychology and Economics of Poverty (PEP) Convening, 25th Annual Society for Institutional and Organizational Economics (SIOE)

 Abstract: Fertility preferences have long played a key role in models of fertility differentials and change.
-We examine the stability of preferences over time using rich panel data on Kenyan women's fertility desires, expectations, actual fertility and recall of desires in three waves over nine years when respondents were in their twenties.
+We examine the stability of preferences over time using rich panel data on Kenyan women’s fertility desires, expectations, actual fertility, and recall of desires in three waves over a nine-year period, when respondents were in their 20s.
 We find that although desired fertility is quite unstable, most women perceive their desires to be stable.
-Under hypothetical future scenarios, few expect their desired fertility to increase over time, but in fact increases in fertility desires are common.
+Under hypothetical future scenarios, few expect their desired fertility to increase over time but, in fact, such increases in fertility desires are common.
 Moreover, when asked to recall past desires, most respondents report previously wanting exactly as many children as they desire today.
 These patterns of bias are consistent with the emerging view that fertility desires are contextual, emotionally laden, and structured by identity.